Also known as: Cervical inflammation and Inflammation - cervix

 - Tests for gonorrhea or chlamydia

 - Avoid irritants such as douches and deodorant tampons.

-- Make sure that any foreign objects you insert into your vagina (such as tampons) are placed properly.
-Be sure to follow the guidelines on how long to leave the object inside, how often to change it, or how often to clean it.
+- Make sure that any foreign objects you insert into your vagina (such as tampons) are properly placed.
+Be sure to follow instructions on how long to leave it inside, how often to change it, or how often to clean it.

 - Using by using a condom every time you have sex to lower your risk of getting an STI.
 Condoms are available for both men and women, but are most commonly worn by the man.
 A condom must be used properly every time.

 Cervicitis is swelling (inflammation) of the end of the uterus (cervix).

-Cervicitis is most often caused by an infection, usually caught during sexual activity.
-Sexually transmitted diseases (STDs) that can cause cervicitis include:
+Cervicitis is most often caused by an infection that is caught during sexual activity.
+Sexually transmitted infections (STIs) that can cause cervicitis include:

 Cervicitis is very common.
 It affects more than one half of all women at some point during their adult life.
 Risks include: